- SEA LIFE, Otters

 Here at Weymouth SEA LIFE Adventure Park, we are lucky enough to have resident Asian Short-Clawed Otters.

 We are sure that they are the best trained of all the Otters in all the SEA LIFE centres because their carers have spent hours and hours enriching them.
 They are able to complete complex enrichment tasks.
 Really?
-You’ll just have to come and see for yourself and meet Branston and Badger.
+You’ll just have to come and see for yourself and meet Badger.

 They are social animals and live in extended family groups